Akbarhusain429/National-Olympic-Committee/README.md

 ---->>
-Age Distribution with Events & Medals
+Age Distribution with Events & Medals:

 A bar chart visualizes the age distribution of athletes across different events.